What is the difference between credited service and University service?

 How do I change my beneficiary?

-Call the Pension Office and arrange to have forms prepared and mailed to you.
+Call the Pension Office and arrange to have forms prepared and mailed to you or click on the forms section of this website.
+Remember that all forms must be signed by you and returned to the Pension Office.

-If I'm thinking of retiring, what do I do?
+If I'm thinking of retiring, what will be my pension amount, what should I do?